 - Keep smoke alarms in kitchen and bedrooms.
 Smoke detectors can detect fires before you can.

 - Develop an escape plan and practice the plan.
 Every family member should know how to get out of the house and have a common meeting place.
 Make sure each room has two fire exits.
 Commonly this will be a door and window.
-Second story windows should, provide hook-on fire escape ladders.
+Second story windows should provide hook-on fire escape ladders.
 Escape ladders are available at home improvement stores.
-Children should know how to attach ladder and safely climb down ladder.
-Keep ladder(s) in safe place.
+Children should know how to attach ladder and safely climb down the ladder.
+Keep ladder(s) in a safe place.
 Ladders are only to be used in case of fire.
 Assign who will be responsible for small children, elderly and or handicapped.
 Family fire prevention tips and escape strategies.
 Keep your family safe.West L.A.
 Fire Departments Fire Prevention Tips.